Inequality (mathematics)

 An additional use of the notation is to show that one quantity is much greater than another, normally by several orders of magnitude.

-• The notation a \gg b means that a is much greater than b.
+- The notation means that a is much greater than b.

-• The notation a \ll b means that a is much less than b.
+- The notation means that a is much less than b.

 If the sense of the inequality is the same for all values of the variables for which its members are defined, then the inequality is called an "absolute" or "unconditional" inequality.
 If the sense of an inequality holds only for certain values of the variables involved, but is reversed or destroyed for other values of the variables, it is called a conditional inequality.
 The sense of an inequality is not changed if both sides are increased or decreased by the same number, or if both sides are multiplied or divided by a positive number; the sense of an inequality is reversed if both members are multiplied or divided by a negative number.